 In 2008, education, business, and civic leaders in Los Angeles were discouraged by the poor student outcomes in LAUSD.
 In 2008, only 48% of high school students graduated within four years and only 12% completed the academic requirements to enroll in a 4-year college in California.
 Los Angeles wanted to improve educational outcomes, but everyone had different ideas regarding what it would take to achieve success.
 Without agreement on a common strategy and overarching goals, these groups would continue to operate in separate and often conflicting silos.
 Like many other communities, placing blame and pointing fingers became more common than working towards tangible solutions.

-UNITE-LA, an affiliate of the Los Angeles Area Chamber of Commerce, had a strong reputation as a trusted intermediary and neutral broker between civic institutions.
+UNITE-LA, has a strong reputation as a trusted intermediary and neutral broker between civic institutions.
 UNITE-LA began to leverage this convening role to bring cross-sector leaders together around the idea of developing a different approach to tackling Los Angeles’ systemic education challenges.

 L.A. education leaders formed a small working group in 2008 to discuss the creation of a collaborative framework for education improvement.
 The idea for an L.A.
 Compact was born.
 Though many communities were beginning to develop P-16 or P-20 coordinating councils at the time, the L.A.
 Compact differed both in the breadth of its engagement of stakeholders in Los Angeles and in the depth of each partner’s commitments to the collaborative agenda.
 The idea of the L.A.
 Compact moved beyond simple coordination of efforts to shared accountability for the success of all students in Los Angeles.

 2) All student have access to and are prepared for success in college

 3) All students have access to pathways to sustainable jobs and careers